 Contestants entering more than one horse will be disqualified for running horses in the incorrect order.
 The average will be paid off by the horse.
 Each horse must be ran in the correct position.

 There will be a $50 fine for any contestant who runs out of turn.
-Failure to pay fine will result in disqualification.
+Failure to pay fine will result in disqualification and forfeiture of any winnings or points from the entire event.
 If a contestant runs out of turn, a regular drag will occur before continuing.

 Fines & Disqualifications: All fines are to be paid in cash in the show office.
 Contestants with outstanding fines will not be allowed to compete until such time as the fines have been paid.
 Any fines that need to be paid while the race is still in progress, but after the entry office closes at 10:00 PM each night should be paid to the announcer’s stand during a drag only!